ciberado/iam-workshop/README.md

 production account

-* Alice is going to create a *permission policy* so the developers can have permission to `assume` the role
+* Alice is going to create a *permission policy* so the developers can have permission to `assume` the role generated by Daniella

 ```bash
 cat << EOF > assume-role-permission-policy.json